-About me
+About Ben

-I'm a leadership mentor and performance coach with a unique background.
-As a former Captain in the British Army, I have led people in life or death situations.
+Ben is a leadership mentor and performance coach with a unique background.

+As a former Captain in the British Army, Ben led people in life or death situations.

-My experience has taught me that leadership is both a great privilege and a great responsibility.
-Fundamentally, I believe that leadership is less about the tools and models and more about understanding what it truly means to be a leader.
+His experience taught him that leadership is a great privilege and responsibility.
+Fundamentally, Ben realised that leadership is less about the tools and models and more about understanding what it truly means to be a leader.